curiosity-edu/whiteboard-ai-v1/README.md

 ## Future Enhancements (Next Action Items)

+- Switch from localhost to using curiosity-edu.org website domain (publishing site)
+- Add Google authentication and establish Firebase schema for personalized user history
-- The screenshot of the selection should only include the user's new question, not the entire canvas (previous questions can be derived from conversation history).
+- The screenshot of the selection should only include the user's new question, not the entire canvas (previous questions can be derived from conversation history)
-- Add a checkbox "Add to Canvas" in the AI Panel to allow the user to select whether they want the model response to appear in the canvas in addition to the AI Response tab.
-Only if it is selected, the answer positioning functionality will be used to add the AI response to the whiteboard as it currently does.